 - FEEL: You should feel a stretch in the shoulders or the mid-back region.

-- COMPENSATION: Avoiding pushing into the wall with your arms, this is a relatively passive exercise meaning your arms shouldn’t be working during this stretch.
+- COMPENSATION: Avoid pushing into the wall with your arms, this is a relatively passive exercise meaning your arms shouldn’t be working during this stretch.

 - HOW: While placing both hands up against the wall for support, begin by sagging your hips to arch the back.
 Then push back into a child’s pose against the wall, the goal is to stretch the back into a rounding position.
 Repeat this movement back and forth with control.